KouseiMusic/Chanoko/README.md

 | **MUTANT FM** | Maximum decimation with alternating bit operations, fast sequencer. |
 | **STUTTER CHOIR** | Lower bits muted, very short flutter echo producing stutter effect. |
 | **METAL SCRAP** | Heavy decimation, metallic highpass character, driving sequencer. |

 ---

+## 𝐃𝐀𝐖 𝐔𝐬𝐚𝐠𝐞

+**Standalone + BlackHole**: Install the [`BlackHole`](https://github.com/ExistentialAudio/BlackHole) virtual audio driver, set `Chanoko` output to `BlackHole` in macOS `Audio MIDI Setup`, and route `BlackHole` as an input track in your DAW.
+This allows you to record the output in real time or resample it.

+**MIDI input**: Connect a MIDI controller before launching. `Chanoko` responds to note-on and note-off messages on any channel.
+Each MIDI note triggers a full chord built on that note using the current Voices and Base Note settings.

+**AU / VST3**: Plugin formats are under development.
+When available they will support full parameter automation and direct DAW audio routing without `BlackHole`.

+---